Dailies posts are our personal update posts. Photos in this category are our casual snapshots from our cell phone and are marked by rounded corners.

 Our flight to Honolulu was in First Class.
-It was an older plane so it didn’t have the built-in monitors in the seat backs, but they handed out tablets loaded with movies, TV shows, music, and games, as well as sets of Bose noise-cancelling headphones!
+It was an older plane so it didn’t have the built-in monitors in the seat backs, but they handed out tablets loaded with movies, TV shows, music, and games, as well as sets of Bose noise-cancelling best studio headphones under $300!
 The pod seats allowed us to be able to lay them completely flat without bothering the people in the row behind us, which was awesome.
 I was much less anxious on this flight and much of it had to do with the extra space.
 Feeling claustrophobic is a bad thing when you’re already on edge.

 The female flight attendants wore flowers in their hair while the males wore kukui nut leis.
 Hawaiian music was playing over the intercom as we boarded and I have to admit, despite my trepidation about being on an airplane, I started to really get excited about our trip!